Minimum Requirement Pathways

 Undergraduate students who complete the courses in one of the pathways listed below will be eligible to declare a Bachelor of Science Mathematics option or Bachelor of Arts Mathematics option (Standard, Teacher Prep, Philosophy).

 As a public institution, the UW is dedicated to first-time degree-seeking students.
-Coupled with high demand for Math degrees among undergraduates, unfortunately means Math degrees are not available for post-baccalaureate students through the UW Seattle.
+Coupled with high demand for Math degrees among undergraduates, unfortunately means Math degrees are not available for post-baccalaureate students through the UW Seattle campus.
 For more post-baccalaureate information, visit https://math.washington.edu/post-baccalaureate-student-information.

 Students requesting to declare a Math major must be able to reasonably complete their major and degree requirements within the University of Washington's Academic Satisfactory Progress Policy.
 Students must complete their programs once they have completed 12 academic quarters and have earned 210 credits, or 255 credits for double degree students.
 For more information about the Academic Satisfactory Progress policy, visit registrar.washington.edu/register/policies-procedures/.